lmorchard/c25k-web/README.md

 - [ ] More progress cues - eg. time remaining, runs remaining, halfway

-- [ ] Submit to Mozilla Marketplace someday?
+- [ ] Submit to Mozilla Marketplace

 - [ ] Social progress sharing stuff

 - [ ] GPS tracking? (probably should be out of scope)

+- [ ] "Views" and what are really small components are all mixed together in the project.
+Maybe separate them?